-With all these things mentioned, you should not leave compliance on chance.
+It’s essential to never leave compliance to chance.
 Instead, you should adopt a proactive approach and consider actionable ways to comply with the guidelines.

-The first step to making your site accessible is by knowing the guidelines you should follow.
-For instance, knowing the WCAG standards can help you determine what needs to be changed on your site.
+The first step to making your site accessible is knowing the guidelines you should follow.
+For instance, understanding WCAG standards can help you determine what needs to be changed on your site.

 If you’re sued, you should take the complaint seriously and immediately consult with an attorney.
-Some of the ways to find a lawyer are through contacting any of the following:
+You can find a lawyer using one of the following organizations:

 - New York Bar Association Legal Referral Service